Recov-Vision: Linking Street View Imagery and Vision-Language Models for Post-Disaster Recovery: Introduction

-A key limitation of past works is stitching together complementary evidence across views, turning ambiguous signals into explicit intermediate attributes, and proving reliability against specialized baselines.
-Overhead and street-level perspectives capture different failure modes--roof versus entry and facade--and simple late fusion rarely suffices when coverage is uneven or views are occluded \cite{xue_post-hurricane_2024}.
-Small, indirect indicators such as vehicle mix, tarps behind foliage, or shadows around doorways need to be promoted into structured, inspectable attributes so that an assessor can see how the model moved from evidence to judgment \cite{liang_openfacades_2025, weng_vision-language_2025}.
-And because domain-tuned aerial and street-view methods already achieve high accuracy--often in the face of severe class imbalance--claims of progress require statistical comparisons, spatial localization of errors, and analysis of failure cases tied to viewpoint and occlusion \cite{rahnemoonfar_floodnet_2021, shen_bdanet_2022, kaur_largescale_2023, yang_hyperlocal_2025}.
-These gaps become more pressing each year as large-scale flood and storm disasters affect growing coastal and urban populations, and as agencies need scalable, auditable assessments to guide and defend resource-allocation decisions \cite{paulik_local_2025}.
+A key limitation of past work is the inability to stitch together complementary evidence across views to turn ambiguous signals into explicit intermediate attributes.
+Small indicators such as vehicle mix, tarps behind foliage, or shadows around doorways need to be promoted into structured, inspectable attributes so that an assessor can verify how the model moved from evidence to judgment \cite{liang_openfacades_2025}.
+Furthermore, because domain-tuned aerial and street-view methods already achieve high accuracy, claims of progress require statistical comparisons, spatial localization of errors, and analysis of failure cases tied to viewpoint and occlusion.
+These gaps become more pressing as agencies seek scalable, auditable assessments to defend resource-allocation decisions \cite{paulik_local_2025}.

-Agencies need parcel-level occupancy within days to triage inspections, re-energize utilities, plan temporary shelter, and allocate resources equitably.
-Yet nadir imagery systematically misses facade and access cues---blocked entries, emergency placards, tarps, exterior mud---that determine habitability, while ad-hoc reconciliation of ground photos is slow and hard to audit.
-The study's rationale is to close this gap with a reproducible, street-level, language-guided pipeline that makes evidence-to-judgment traceable: it links 5.6K 360° video to parcels, estimates heading from short GPS windows, and uses a simple yaw formulation to generate facade-centered rectified views.
-It then elicits nine interpretable visual attributes and applies two complementary decision strategies---a transparent one-stage rule with vehicle adjustment and a two-stage design that separates perception from conservative reasoning---so operating policies can be tuned without retraining.
-Together, these choices address the core needs of auditability, scalability, and defensibility for post-disaster occupancy decisions.